contentauth/c2pa-python/README.md

 ## Release notes

+### Version 0.5.2

+New features:

+- DER fix
+- Remote manifest fetch
+- BMFF signing
+- Ability to read PDFs
+- ... and more!

 ### Version 0.5.0

+New features in this release:

-- This release rewrites the API to be stream based using a Builder and Reader model.
+- Rewrites the API to be stream-based using a Builder / Reader model.
-- The functions now support throwing c2pa.Error values, caught with try/except.
+- The functions now support throwing `c2pa.Error` values, caught with `try`/`except`.
 - Instead of `c2pa.read_file` you now call `c2pa_api.Reader.from_file` and `reader.json`.
 - Read thumbnails and other resources use `reader.resource_to_stream` or `reader.resource.to_file`.
 - Instead of `c2pa.sign_file` use `c2pa_api.Builder.from_json` and `builder.sign` or `builder.sign_file`.